thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 08 July 2023
+### Daily Rundown on Sunday, 09 July 2023

-- The average temperature today is 21.67˚C;
+- The average temperature today is 19.84˚C;
-- With highs of 22.33˚C and lows of 14.02˚C.
+- With highs of 21.43˚C and lows of 12.79˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->